alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 - complete the [application](https://www.gov.uk/government/publications/endangered-species-application-for-travelling-exhibition-certificate)
 - send it to the address on the form

-You’ll get your certificate within 15 days and there’s no fee.
+You’ll get your certificate within 15 working days and there’s no fee.

 [Question for SME: how regularly must you export to qualify for a certificate?]